DJ13423/echo-premium/README.md

-# Tampermonkey Installation Instrcutions (Required for Echo Premium)
+# Tampermonkey Installation Instructions (Required for Echo Premium)

 1. [Click here](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo) to go to the chrome store and click `Add to chrome`